 Replace dim bulbs with warm-spectrum bulbs that are brighter.
 Consider installing recessed lighting in your home, which is currently one of the most 'valuable' home trends in lighting.
 You can even use an eye-catching light fixture, such as one in the foyer, to increase the perceived value of your home while also adding some subtle but effective decorative flair.

 For potential buyers, the bathroom is one of the most important rooms, and a few inexpensive changes may elevate it to the next level.
 Replace your sink faucet with a fashionable alternative, replace your showerhead, add granite or marble worktops to your bathroom vanity, or upgrade the lighting.

 When it comes to selling a home, first impressions count, and freshening up the exterior of your home is just as important as the interior.
 Imagine yourself in the buyer's position.
 Would you feel compelled to take a tour of a house that didn't appear to be well-kept from the outside?

 Curb appeal may help you attract buyers, sell your property quicker, and raise the value of your home by up to 11%.
 Here are some simple, low-cost curb appeal ideas you can implement right away.

-Your front door should be repainted or replaced.
-With everyday use and inclement weather, front doors rapidly become worn and tired.
+Your front door should be repainted or replaced if it looks like it has seen better days.
+With everyday use and inclement weather, front doors rapidly become worn and tired, but you may have been too busy to notice.
 Repainting or replacing your door is a simple and inexpensive way to improve its appearance.